-There is also a potentiometer for smoke control (exactly like volume control).
+Smoke control in the Protosound 3 (2 rail as well as 3 E+ models) use a potentiometer for smoke control (exactly like volume control).
 To increase or decrease smoke volume, simply use a Phillips head screwdriver to turn the potentiometer clockwise (increase output) or counterclockwise (decrease output).